 SDSU is responsible for notifying employees, contractors and other building occupants of the location of ACM.
 Notification to some regulatory agencies is also required.
 The notification program is detailed in Section IV.B and Attachment D of the Asbestos Management Plan.

 Facilities Services personnel that are AHERA Management Planner certified will perform regular surveillance to note, assess, and document any changes in the condition of ACM.
-This includes a visual and tactile surveillance of known ACM at least annually.
+This includes a visual and tactile surveillance of known ACM periodically.
 EH&S will sample dust found in areas around ACM, and will also perform supplemental periodic air monitoring based on O&M reports, assessed priorities, and in the event of fiber release episodes.
 Any debris noted during the surveillance will be cleaned up immediately.

 C. Work Control